mohamedabbasi/mohamedabbasi/README.md

-I'm Mohamed Abbasi - a Computer Science major with significant experience using C, Python, Java, HTML/CSS and JavaScript.
+Hello, my name is Mohamed Abbasi and I'm a second-year undergraduate student at Carleton University majoring in Computer Science.
-Learning more about computer science in my first-year in university made me feel destined and prepared to expand my knowledge Through building projects and sharing it with the world!
+Learning more about computer science in my first-year in university made me feel destined and prepared to expand my knowledge through building projects and sharing it with the world!